thiebes/DICE/README.md

 I am deeply thankful to Professor Erik M. Grumstrup from the Chemistry & Biochemistry Department at Montana State University for his invaluable feedback and guidance throughout the development of this software.
 His expertise and commitment have been instrumental in refining this package.
 A link to his lab can be found [here](https://www.montana.edu/grumstruplab/).

-My colleagues, Skyler Hollinbeck and Sajia Afrin, deserve special mention for their thoughtful suggestions and probing questions, which consistently challenged me to improve and fine-tune this software.
+My colleagues Skyler Hollinbeck and Sajia Afrin offered thoughtful suggestions and probing questions, which consistently challenged me to improve and fine-tune this software.

-Lastly, I want to express my heartfelt gratitude to my spouse, Julia K. Thiebes.
-Beyond her unwavering support and patience, her insightful questions, informed by her past scientific education in a different field, have helped shape how I communicate about this project to a broader audience.
-Our children, Leila, Alexandria, and Zoe, have shown understanding and provided joy amidst the long hours dedicated to this work.
+Lastly, I want to express my heartfelt gratitude to my spouse, Julia K. Thiebes, for her unwavering support and patience.
+Moreover, her insightful questions, informed by her past scientific education in a different field, have helped shape how I communicate about this project to a broader audience.
+Our children, Leila, Alexandria, and Minerva, have provided joy amidst the long hours dedicated to this work.

 Through the collective efforts of these individuals, this software has been made possible; for that, I am profoundly grateful.